How to save money with every part of your holiday planning and taking

 Your rights when booking a holiday

 1) I’ll kick off, as you would expect, with your consumer rights.
 “You have numerous consumer rights to cover you when booking your holiday and for when you are on holiday.
 Be aware of them when booking.
 For example, if you feel that you have made a purchasing decision that you wouldn’t have made had you been given accurate information (such as a misleading price) you may be able to claim a refund under the Consumer Protection from Unfair Trading Regulations 2008”.
-There is also the Package Travel, Package Holidays and Package Tour Regulations 1992 of which you should be aware.
+There is also the Package Travel and Linked Travel Arrangements 2018 of which you should be aware.
 These give you lots of rights regarding any changes that the company may make, amongst other things!”
-From the 1st July 2018 use Package Travel and Linked Travel Arrangements.

 Choosing dates and shopping around when choosing a holiday